-1.4 Significant judgements and sources of estimation uncertainty
+1.3 Significant judgments and sources of estimation uncertainty

 In preparing the financial statements, management is required to make estimates and assumptions that affect the amounts represented in the financial statements and related disclosures.
-Use of available information and the application of judgement is inherent in the formation of estimates.
+Use of available information and the application of judgment is inherent in the formation of estimates.
 Actual results in the future could differ from these estimates which may be material to the financial statements.
-Significant judgements include:
+Significant judgments include: